elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240215.md

 - White paper: Survey on State-of-the-Art Open Source Linux-Like Operating Systems in Avionics
 - Increase collaboration, with Subject Matter Experts, with other ELISA working groups, and with groups outside ELISA, such as the Zephyr and Xen communities
 - Recruit additional members

+Consensus on 2024 goals was confirmed at the 15 Feb 2024 meeting.

 ---